tonyredondo/ContextualCoverage/README.md

 # Contextual Coverage Example (.NET)

+This is the code from the article: https://medium.com/scopedev/context-based-code-coverage-now-with-more-net-d99cb48971bb

 The requirements to run this example is to have installed [`.NET Core 3.1`](https://dotnet.microsoft.com/download) sdk.

 ## Run Unit Tests with Contextual Coverage